mixelpixel/Git-Foo/README.md

-# This is a Test Repo for learning about Git
+# This is a Test Repo for learning about Git & Pair Programming

-# Afternoon Project Time Checklist
+## Afternoon Project Time Checklist

 - [ ] Drop link to Zoom created with section Zoom account
 - [ ] Add other section TAs as cohosts